A “package” is a container that stores various types of features or assets, such as:

 Packages deliver a wide range of enhancements to Unity through the Package Manager.
 To help find and use these packages, the Package Manager window provides collections of packages that you can use together, called “feature sets”.
 In the Editor, you can access the Package Manager window through this menu: Window > Package Manager.

 Note: The Package Manager also supports viewing any Asset Store packages you have already downloaded or imported from the Unity Asset StoreA growing library of free and commercial assets created by Unity and members of the community.
 Offers a wide variety of assets, from textures, models and animations to whole project examples, tutorials and Editor extensions.
 More info

-When Unity opens a Project, the Unity Package Manager reads the Project manifestEach Unity Project has a Project manifest, which acts as an entry point for the Package Manager.
+When Unity opens a Project, the Unity Package Manager reads the Project manifestEach Unity project has a project manifest, which acts as an entry point for the Package Manager.
 This file must be available in the

 <project>/Packages directory.
-The Package Manager uses it to configure many things, including a list of dependencies for that Project, as well as any package repository to query for packages.
+The Package Manager uses it to configure many things, including a list of dependencies for that project, as well as any package repository to query for packages.
 More info

 See in Glossary in the manifest.
 The package registry then sends the requested information and data back to the Package Manager (4), which then installs those packages (5) in the Project.
 Each Project has its own manifest which lists the packages to load as “dependencies” of the Project.

 If you want to include a package in your Project, you must update the Project manifest to include it in the list of dependencies.
 If you want to, you can modify the Project manifest directly, but it is safer and easier to let the Package Manager do that.
-For more information on using the user interface, see the documentation for the Packages window.
+For more information on using the user interface, see the documentation for the Package Manager window.